CV for Michael C. Hughes

 • Taught special topics course to 26 students

-• Course format: weekly homeworks for first month, then 2-month open-ended team project
+• Format: weekly homeworks for first month, then 2-month open-ended team project

 • Tufts CS Dept.